 I’m often asked which colleges are the best for “leadership.”
 The short answer is “most will do just fine.”
 As with most of life, it’s what you make of it.
-College is a great place to grow as a leader.
+College is a great place to grow as a leader, but it’s up to you to maximize your college leadership experience.

 Much of your leadership learning will come from peripheral aspects of the college experience.
 Being involved.
 Living with strangers.
 Leading without authority.
 Getting along in diverse groups.
 Projects with assigned (potentially lazy) teams.
 Live it deeply.
 Make mistakes.
 Try new approaches.
 Keep leading and learning.